 USS NASSAU was the fourth ship in the TARAWA - class and like her sister ships, NASSAU integrated complex weapons systems, automated cargo handling, and state-of-the-art propulsion into a huge hull, forming a ship with a wide range of mission capabilities, including amphibious warfare, anti-surface warfare, anti-air warfare, and power projection ashore, utilizing helicopters and Very Short Take-Off and Landing (VSTOL) Aircraft.
-USS NASSAU was decommissioned on March 31, 2011, however, the Navy is currently reviewing a possible life-extension program for the ship.
+USS NASSAU was decommissioned on March 31, 2011, and subsequently towed to Beaumont, Tx., for lay-up.
+In April 2021, NASSAU departed Beaumont under tow for Brownsville, Tx., to be scrapped by Steel Coast Co.

 |General Characteristics:||Keel Laid: August 13, 1973|